laipn/company-fit/README.md

 > 4. "Power doesn't make people bad—it just shows who they really are.
 Good people will protect others, greedy people will take advantage, and insecure people will become bullies.
 Power doesn't change you—it reveals your true self when you're no longer afraid of getting in trouble" — Anthony Hopkins

+Suggets the following:

-Hypothesis 1: When placed in a position of power, good leaders become bad leaders.
+*Hypothesis 1*: When placed in a position of power, good leaders become bad leaders.

-Hypothesis 2: Positions of power attract bad leaders.
+*Hypothesis 2*: Positions of power attract bad leaders.

-Hypothesis 3: When choose leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
+*Hypothesis 3*: When choose leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.

-Hypothesis 4: People are typically worse leaders than they outwardly portray.
+*Hypothesis 4*: People are typically worse leaders than they outwardly portray.
 Power structures either allow or force the facade to be dropped.

 Note that the correct hypothesis influences the [Leadership Culture](#leadership-culture) section of this document.
 It's also possible that all are to some degree correct.